 In baptism, we thank God for his gift of life and publicly acknowledge his love.
-In the Anglican Church, of which St John’s is a member, it is common to baptise young children; this is sometimes known as ‘Christening’
+In the Anglican Church, of which St Paul’s and John’s are members, it is common to baptise young children; this is sometimes known as ‘Christening’

 If you are interested in having your child baptised/Christened, we’d like to help you as you take this important step.
 Most importantly we want to help you work out if baptism is something that’s right for you and your child

 We also offer an alternative service for those parents who want to give thanks for the birth of their child, but do not want to make the very Christian declarations that are part of the baptism service.
 If you are seriously considering baptism or thanksgiving then please think about the following guidelines:

 Come to church!